 Preparing to Transfer to Another College/University

-To maintain your F-1 Student immigration status, there are a few easy steps when planning your transfer to antoher college/university AFTER studying at Broome Community College.
+To maintain your F-1 Student immigration status, there are a few easy steps when planning your transfer to another college/university AFTER studying at SUNY Broome Community College.

 The first step in the process is to apply to the colleges/universities you are interested in applying.
-Our Counseling Department at BCC can provide transfer counseling to help identify potential colleges.
+Our Counseling Department at SUNY Broome can provide transfer counseling to help identify potential colleges.
 They also have resources to help you in the search.

 Once you are accepted to the schools, you will have to decide on the ONE college/university that you are going to attend.

-It is essential that you inform your current international student counselor (ISC) which school you have decided to attend.
-During the admission process, your transfer schools may request a TRANSFER ELIGIBILITY FORM be completed by your ISC.
-This is normal sometimes before your admitted.
+It is essential that you inform your current international student advisor which school you have decided to attend.
+During the admission process, your transfer schools may request a TRANSFER ELIGIBILITY FORM be completed by your International Student Advisor.
+This is normal sometimes before you are admitted.
 The form will confirm that you are in status and will ask when your SEVIS record will be released.
 This will be "To Be Determined" until after your final decision is made and you are formally admitted.

 Once you have been admitted, decide on your transfer school, and inform the International Student Services office which school you will attend, THEN we can release your SEVIS record to the new college/university so they can create your new transfer I-20.